acoppes/acoppes/site/_posts/2022-12-28-using-lightweightstates-for-abilities-in-prototype.markdown

 Charged dash attack: it charges a special attack after pressing attack button for a while (cancellable if released before time), and unleashes a directional dash attack on button release.
 </div>

-To make these abilities, I am using lightweight state machines consisting in states identified by a string that can run in parallel or sequence depending on how you want to use it but it doesn't force one state at a time by design.
+To make these abilities, I have a set of states (identified by a string) that can run in parallel or sequence depending on how you want to use it but it doesn't force one state at a time by design.
+By themselves, the states do nothing at all but controllers can check those states and do logic based on that.
+States also store the time they are active.

 The API is something like this, it has an `EnterState(stateName)`, `ExitState(stateName)` and `HasState(stateName)` methods and provides a way to react with callbacks to enter and exit events.
 Entering the same state twice just resets its timer.